-Avidemux is a free video editing software designed for simple cutting, filtering and encoding tasks.
-If you’re looking an an advanced video editor, then this is not the software you want.
+Avidemux is a free video editing software designed for simple cutting, filtering, and encoding tasks.
+If you’re looking an advanced video editor, then this is not the software you want.
 Avidemux offers a lot of basic video editing capabilities for home users.

 The next feature is Filtering.
 This feature allows you to add various files like different color profiles, de-interlacing or resizing, etc. This comes handy when you’re adding subtitles or playing with different color profiles, etc.

 Avidemux supports many file types, including AVI, DVD compatible MPEG files, MP4 and ASF, using a variety of codecs.
-This gives you a wide choice of encoding or recoding to different formats, without loosing quality.
+This gives you a wide choice of encoding or recoding to different formats, without losing quality.
 If your video contains multiple tracks, this tool allows you to select which track you want, before you encode it to a different format.
 This comes handy if you’re encoding a DVD to an AVI file and need to select a particular track.
-Lets say it has English, French and Spanish – you can just choose English alone and encode it, so the size will be much smaller and you won’t lose the quality of the video.
+Let’s say it has English, French, and Spanish – you can just choose English alone and encode it so that the size will be much smaller and you won’t lose the quality of the video.

 According to the Avidemux support website here are some basic terms you need to understand before you start editing your video: